 Sitting for long periods, whether at work or home, can make you engage in poor posture.
 Poor posture brings stress to your neck and can eventually affect your jaw.
 Remember to maintain a good posture and avoid slouching when sitting or standing.
 When you need to sit for a long time, use a lumbar support cushion for your low back to prevent back and neck pain.

 Bad posture makes your back and shoulders round forward, which tends to bring your head forward and extended in front of the body, which can bring you more tension and pressure in the jaw.

 There are home remedies and other habits you can explore to help manage your TMJ disorder.
-Here are some things you can try:
+Here are some things you can try that are proven effective:

 Rubbing the muscles involved in moving your face and jaw gently can help ease the pain and relieve tension in the jaw area.
 Using your index and middle fingers, you can apply small and gentle circular motions.
 You can also massage the muscles on the inside of your mouth.
 To help relieve pain and reduce tension, you can slowly rub the muscles on the back and sides of your neck.

 Being a back or side sleeper can help ease the pressure and stress on your temporomandibular joints.
 These positions also keep your neck in a neutral position compared to sleeping on your stomach.

 Taking a few minutes each day to relax your face, scalp, jaw, and neck can help eliminate your stress and tension, especially in the parts you’re focused on.